wger-project/helm-charts/README.md

 $ kubectl -n wger exec -it $POD -c wger -- bash wger@wger-app-86c65dcbb9-9ftr6:~/src$

-# start a local proxy to test the web interface
+# start a port forwarding to access the webinterface
-# Wger will then be available on http://localhost:8001/api/v1/namespaces/wger/services/wger-http:8000/proxy/en
+$ echo "wger runs on: http://localhost:10001"
-$ kubectl proxy
+$ kubectl -n wger port-forward ${POD} 10001:8000
-Starting to serve on 127.0.0.1:8001

 # when you are finished with the testing, stop minikube
 $ minikube stop